TiagoMA90/digital-nomads/README.md

 # Live Project
 - The live website can be found [here](https://digital-nomad.herokuapp.com/).

-## Purpose of the website.
+# Purpose of the website.
 - To provide a platform where users can share their stories as Digital nomads.
 - To promote the idea that Developers can be flexible on the job, while working and traveling.
 - To create a community and connect users in a "guild" of like minded people.
-- To allow users to share their ideas and help each other both behind the screen and during leisure.
+- To allow users to share their ideas and help each other both in front and behind the screen.

 # Features and Functionality for non-reg./reg Users & Superusers